Libot

 -

-are triggered.
+recovery_behaviorsare triggered.
 These behaviors aim to resolve the issue by re-planning a path or clearing the costmaps to restart the mapping process.

 - If Libot encounters a problem, like an impassable obstacle or a localization error, the